TomDamri1/ChatApp/README.txt

         - python    - socketio
         - python    - requests

-      you can choose either run ther server locally or not non local- in heroku hosting services.
+      you can choose either run ther server locally or otherwise. non local- is hosted in heroku hosting services.
       local-with local file.  run the server locally by selceting the run local server option in login page, and run server-linux file in        Login/Login/ChatApp/server
     Server: NodeJS , -> express,mongoose,socket.io
-    will be installed using 'npm install' command while on the server folder from package.json file. to install client dependencies: sudo apt install python sudo apt install python3 sudo apt install python-pip
+    will be installed using 'npm install' command while on the server folder from package.json file. to install client dependencies follow this steps: sudo apt install python sudo apt install python3 sudo apt install python-pip